-- Certified that the project for which the land is required has administratively approved vide Department Letter No.: dated for direct purchase through negotiations with the land owners. - (2) The estimated cost of the land is of Rs. and necessary budget was sanctioned and funds are available towards cost of acquisition through direct purchase. - (3) The Department undertakes to pay full amount in case of award by the District Level Land Purchase Committee (DLLPC), Rehabilitation and Resettlement Authority/ High Court/ Supreme Court as and when asked to do so by the Deputy Commissioner/ District Collector/ Appropriate Government.
+(3 Department Letter No.: dated for direct purchase through negotiations with the land owners.
+(2) The estimated cost of the land is of Rs and necessary budget was sanctioned and funds are available towards cost of acquisition through direct purchase.
+(3 The Department undertakes to pay full amount in case of award by the District Level Land Purchase Committee (DLLPC), Rehabilitation and Resettlement Authority/ High Court/ Supreme Court as and when asked to do so by the Deputy Commissioner/ District Collector/ Appropriate Government. <designation></designation>

-<Designation> <Requiring Body>